The GRAMA Project – Enabling and Empowering Farmers through AI and Game Theory

 Crop Planning System (CROP-S)

-A mismatch between the crops produced by farmers and the respective market demands could potentially lead to large-scale crop dumping.
+A mismatch between the crops produced by farmers and the actual market demands could potentially lead to large-scale crop dumping.
 This regularly leads to huge financial losses and distress to the farmers.
-To alleviate this problem, we address the macro-level problem of district level or taluka level agricultural
+To alleviate this problem, we address the macro-level problem of district level or taluka level agricultural crop planning in any given state.

-acreages to districts so as to maximize the profits for the farmers while simultaneously ensuring required crop security levels for each district.
-CROP-S uses data about predicted demands, transportation costs, compliance ratios (fraction of farmers who will follow the recommended crop plan), and historical data about yields and prices to arrive at an optimal allocation of crop acreages to districts.
+Our interest is in how the Government or any state administration could make a principled recommendation on the crop acreages (number of acres cultivated under each crop) to allocate in which districts or geospatial regions in a given state, so as to match the demand for the crops and maximize the profits for the farmers.
+CROP-S determines an assignment of crop acreages to districts so as to maximize the profits for the farmers while simultaneously ensuring required crop security levels for each district.
+CROP-S uses data about predicted demands, transportation costs, soil characteristics in different regions, irrigation constraints, compliance ratios (fraction of farmers who will follow the recommended crop plan), and historical data about yields and prices to arrive at an optimal allocation of crop acreages to districts.

 Crop Price Prediction (PREPARE)

-Accurate prediction of agricultural crop prices is a crucial input for decision-making by various stakeholders in agriculture: farmers, consumers, retailers, wholesalers, and the Government.
-These decisions have significant implications including, most importantly, the economic well-being of the farmers.
-In this project, our objective is to accurately predict crop prices using historical price information, climate conditions, soil type, location, and other key determinants of crop prices.
-This is a technically challenging problem, which has been attempted before but much remains to be done.
-We have developed an innovative deep learning based approach to achieve increased accuracy in price prediction.
+We first developed an innovative deep learning based approach to achieve increased accuracy in price prediction.
 The proposed approach uses graph neural networks (GNNs) in conjunction with a standard convolutional neural network (CNN) model to exploit geospatial dependencies in prices.
 Our approach works well with noisy legacy data and produces a performance that is at least 20% better than the results available in the literature.
 We are able to predict prices up to 30 days ahead.
 We have chosen two vegetables, potato (stable price behavior) and tomato (volatile price behavior) and worked with noisy public data available from Indian agricultural markets.

-The focus is on designing a mechanism for selling agricultural produce that is attractive to the farmers as well as the customers (buyers).
+The focus in PROSPER is on designing a mechanism for selling agricultural produce that is attractive to the farmers as well as the customers (buyers).
 We have started with a mechanism that uses an interesting Nash bargaining formulation which, for a two player seller-buyer game, provides a unique solution that satisfies properties that are desirable to the seller as well as the buyer.
 In our formulation, the seller is a farmer producer organisation (FPO) acting on behalf of all its farmer members while the second player is virtual aggregated player representing all buyers.

 PROSPER first collects (a) the costs incurred (and honestly reported) by the farmers and (b) the strategic bids from the buyers.
 PROSPER then generates a revised bid vector using a Nash bargaining approach to ensure attractive utilities for farmers and buyers.
 The key component of PROSPER is a greedy version of the generalized second price (GSP) auction with reserve prices.